adaltas/node-nikita/docs/content/usages/control_flow.md

 The execution flow can be controlled by mixing [conditions](/current/usages/conditions/) and [output](/current/action/output) such as [`status`](/current/usages/status/) and [`error`](/current/usages/error/) returned with Promise.

 > Note, Nikita's actions always return [Javascript Promise](https://nodejs.dev/learn/understanding-javascript-promises).
-To access the action's output, you have to call an asynchronous function and "await" for the result of Promise.
+To access the action output, you have to call an asynchronous function and "await" for the result of Promise.

 The example below demonstrates the combination of the `status` output variable and the [`if` condition](/current/usages/conditions/).
 The second action is executed if the status is `true`: